A new design

 Click here for a collection of all the Keystone Flag designs we've found available on hundreds of products via Redbubble

 (If you know a retailer selling Keystone Flag merch not listed here, please email us (firstname.lastname@example.org) with a link so we can add them and promote their work!)

 The Keystone Flag was designed by born-and-raised Pennsylvanian Tara Stark in 2017 as a redesign for Pennsylvania's state flag after seeing a 2015 TED Talk on flag design by Roman Mars.
 While the Keystone Flag is far from the first PA redesign published online to feature a keystone, it is one of very few to make the keystone an integral element of the design akin to a stripe in a tricolor flag, and not just a charge on top of another element.
 It is also the first to incorporate the colors from the existing coat of arms into that style (previous "keystone tricolors" drew inspiration from the PA license plate).The exact color shades and shape of the keystone saw dozens of adjustments over several years before and during an enthusiast's redesign contest on Facebook in 2019, where it handily beat over 500 competing designs thanks to the support and votes of hundreds of Pennsylvanians who, prior to the contest, may not have realized how much they cared about flag design.
-The design and specifications have since been released by Stark into the public domain.A Kickstarter is launching November 14th, 2022 to produce a bulk run of flags, and begin sustainable ongoing production until the flag is widely/reliably available through multiple distributors.
+The design and specifications have since been released by Stark into the public domain.In December 2022, over $4500 was raised via Kickstarter to create the first large run of flags, pins, patches, and more.
 As the design is public domain, some other merch is currently sold by various designers/outlets, and featured on our merch page.
 (If you're selling Keystone Flag merch online or in-person and aren't already on our page, please contact us so we can add you to our list and send some traffic your way!)